+DCMTSI client in terminal: A DCMTSI client that is implemented in a terminal or UE.
+The term "DCMTSI client in terminal" is used in this document when entities such as MRFP, MRFC or media gateways are excluded.

 Dual-mono: A variant of 2-channel stereo encoding where two instances of a mono codec are used to encode a 2-channel stereo signal.

 Evolved UTRAN: Evolved UTRAN is an evolution of the 3G UMTS radio-access network towards a high-data-rate, low-latency and packet-optimized radio-access network.